5.2.1 Data Acquisition

 [anypub_stereo_imgs-1] [INFO] [0946684888.883419384] [pub_stereo_imgs_nv12_node]: => rectify img size: [1280, 640]

-(where IP is the IP address of the RDK), and click on the web display in the top left corner to view the real-time ZED camera feed.
+IP:8000(replace IP with the RDK’s actual IP address), and click the Web Display button in the top-left corner to view the live ZED camera feed.